affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

 ### Training and Finetuning

 Now we are ready to train MoT.
-Using the downloaded datasets, we are going to pretrain the model.
+Using the datasets, we are going to pretrain new model.
 Move the datasets to `pretrain` directory and also change the working directory to `pretrain`.
 And type the below commands to pretrain for PubChem3D and PubChemQC datasets respectively.
-Note that PubChemQC-pretraining will use the PubChem3D-pretrained weights.
+Note that PubChemQC-pretraining will use PubChem3D-pretrained model weights.

 ```bash
 $ python src/train.py config/mot-base-pubchem.yaml
 $ python src/train.py config/mot-base-pubchemqc.yaml
 ```

 Check if `mot-base-pubchem.pth` and `mot-base-pubchemqc.pth` are created.
-Next, move the final output weights `mot-base-pubchemqc.pth` file to `finetune` directory.
+Next, move the final output weights file (`mot-base-pubchemqc.pth`) to `finetune` directory.
 Prepare the competition dataset `samsung-ai-challenge-for-scientific-discovery` to the same directory and start finetuning by using below command:

 ```bash
 $ python src/train.py config/train/mot-base-pubchemqc.yaml  \